boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Even better Hash b0a30670c2d20e0ed19c4d444f8b4746bd43b8c3 has it working with a higher filter!
 This seems to cut down on a processing time for the rare terms, meaning we can skip huge chunks of the index without too much cost.
 It also means we can just load those chunks in from disk when needed keeping the index mostly on disk, and allowing the OS disk cache to look after it for us.

-Some examples of the higher hash in process,
+Some examples of the "higher hash" in process,

 ```
 $ customindex